422

 These errors will be returned if your request could not be authenticated.
 In

-response indicates an invalid API key, while a 403
+general, a 401 response indicates an invalid API key, while a 403 response

 indicates the API key does not have permission to perform the requested action.